thomas-mc-work/fakesmtp/README.md

 # 📨 Fake-SMTP [![Build Status](https://travis-ci.org/thomas-mc-work/fakesmtp.svg?branch=master)](https://travis-ci.org/thomas-mc-work/fakesmtp) [![Quality Gate](https://sonarcloud.io/api/badges/gate?key=org.tmcw.fakesmtp%3Afakesmtp)](https://sonarcloud.io/dashboard?id=org.tmcw.fakesmtp%3Afakesmtp)

-This project aims to be a successor of the identically named project by [Gautier MECHLING aka Nilhem](https://github.com/Nilhcem): <https://github.com/Nilhcem/FakeSMTP>

-✌ Thank you very much for your effort and inspiration! ✌

-## Introduction

-FakeSMTP is a Free Fake SMTP Server ~~with GUI~~ for testing emails in applications easily.
+FakeSMTP is a Free Fake SMTP Server for testing emails in applications easily.

 You can use it as a normal SMTP server in your applications.
 All emails will be intercepted and processed by this software.

-FakeSMTP is free to use for commercial and non-commercial projects and the source code is provided.

 ![Screenshot](src/site/resources/images/screenshot.png)

+### Origin

+This project aims to be a successor of the identically named project by [Gautier MECHLING aka Nilhem](https://github.com/Nilhcem): <https://github.com/Nilhcem/FakeSMTP>

+✌ Thank you very much for your effort and inspiration! ✌

 ## Download